Introduction to Clore API

 Setting Up the Authorization Header The Clore API requires each request to include an authentication header.
 Here’s how to structure it:

-endpoint.
+Let’s start with a simple request to check your wallet balance using the /wallets endpoint.
 This endpoint returns a list of wallets associated with your account, including balances and other details.

 Example Code: Fetching Wallet Balance